Overall, I have more than 11 years of experience in teacher research:

 - Professional development of teaching staff over the career cycle.

 - Proactive behaviour/personal initiative of teaching staff.

-- Leadership behaviour and innovation in schools.
+- Leadership behaviour and innovation in educational organisations.

 - Holzberger, D., Philipp, A., & Kunter, M. (2016).
 Ein Blick in die Black-Box: Wie der Zusammenhang von Unterrichtsenthusiasmus und Unterrichtshandeln von angehenden Lehrkräften erklärt werden kann [A Glance Into the Black Box: How the Relationship Between Teacher Candidates’ Enthusiasm for Teaching and Their Instructional Behavior Can Be Explained].
 Zeitschrift für Entwicklungspsychologie und Pädagogische Psychologie, 48, 90-105.